berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section07 Homework 0.1.md

 Before you start the exercises, introduce yourself to staff!
 We want to know who you are.

-Answer the following quesitons on the homework file:
+Answer the following questions on the homework file:

 1) What is your name?